Some 10,200 voting papers will be sent to all enrolled voters in Tawa between tomorrow (Thursday 26 January) and Tuesday 31 January.

-Five candidates are competing for the vacancy as a result of Jill Day being elected as a northern ward member of the Wellington City Council in last October’s local body elections.
-The five are: Damian Hewett, Liz Langham, Stacey Richardson, Craig Robertson and Anna Scott.
+The five candidates competing for the vacancy are: Damian Hewett, Liz Langham, Stacey Richardson, Craig Robertson and Anna Scott.

 Wellington City Council Electoral Officer Warwick Lampp encourages Tawa residents to participate in the elections.

 “Community board members represent and act as advocates for the interests of their local community.
 If you want to have a say on how Tawa shapes up in the next 3 years, then you should vote,” says Warwick.